The immersive Programs

 Intro to Digital Marketing

-How do you decide what to teach in the fundamental skills classes?
+How do you decide what to teach in the Intro skills classes?

 I am brand new to web development and/or web design.
-Are the fundamental skills classes right for me?
+Are the Intro skills classes right for me?

 Who are the instructors?